Swift brick

-Swift brick is a hollow construction brick containing a cavity, so that swifts can nest within them.
-They were developed in response to a decline in swift populations in the United Kingdom, a likely cause for which is loss of nesting sites.
+A swift brick is a hollow construction brick containing a cavity that allows swifts to nest within it, functioning in a manner similar to a nest box.
+It was developed in response to declining swift populations in the United Kingdom, largely attributed to the loss of natural nesting sites.

 Background

-Swifts are small migratory birds which predominantly reside in sub-Saharan Africa, but summer in temperate countries to breed.
-The common swift historically nested in small cavities within cliffs and crags, but has adapted to Anthropocene conditions by nesting in nooks and cavities in the exterior of buildings.
+Swifts are small migratory birds that predominantly reside in sub-Saharan Africa, but breed in temperate regions during the summer.
+Historically, the common swift nested in small cavities within cliffs and crags.
+In response to anthropogenic changes, it has adapted to urban environments, nesting in nooks and cavities on the exterior of buildings.

-Since the mid-1970s, declining swift populations have been recorded in Great Britain, accelerating to an estimated 57% decline in abundance between 1995 and 2017.
+Since the mid-1970s, populations of swifts in the UK have declined, with an estimated 57% reduction in abundance between 1995 and 2017.

-Properties
+Design and installation

-Swift nesting bricks are rectangular, hollow structures containing a small aperture for Swifts to enter and exit.
-They can be made of concrete, brick and concrete, or [Polyvinyl chloride|uPVC] with a polypropylene exterior.
-The bricks are designed for installation high up within the exterior of buildings.
+Swift bricks are rectangular, hollow structures with a small aperture through which swifts can enter and exit.
+They are manufactured from concrete, a combination of brick and concrete, or uPVC with a polypropylene exterior.
+The bricks are intended for installation high on the exterior of building facades.
+Their design and installation are guided by British Standard BS 42021:2022.

-UK legislative proposal
+Legislation

-There is an active cross-party parliamentary campaign to make the installation of swift bricks compulsory in new building projects in the United Kingdom.
+There is an active cross-party parliamentary campaign to make the installation of swift bricks compulsory in new building projects in England.

+On 28 January 2026, the Scottish Parliament voted to make swift bricks compulsory in new housing developments where practically and reasonably possible.